plus3it/amigen7/Docs/README_PrivateRun.md

     1. Launch a test-instance from the newly-created AMI and verify that if functions as expected:
         - Has an appropriate billingProducts meta-data tag set
         - Has access to license-related yum repositories

+The OS-specific components can be further automated by using frameworks like [Packer](https://www.packer.io/).
+One such project that does this is Plus3 IT's [spel](https://github.com/plus3it/spel) project.